lwindolf/lzone-cheat-sheets/cheat-sheet/DevOps Linux/strace.md

     strace -k -e exit <command>          # Print stacktrace on each 'exit' syscall

-    strace -t  <command>                 # Add timestamp to each line (resolution: seconds) strace -tt <command>                 # Add timestamp to each line (resolution: µseconds) strace -T  <command>                 # Print syscall duration for each syscall
+    strace -r  <command>                 # Add relative timestamp to each line (resolution: µseconds) strace -t  <command>                 # Add timestamp to each line (resolution: seconds) strace -tt <command>                 # Add timestamp to each line (resolution: µseconds) strace -T  <command>                 # Print syscall duration for each syscall at the end

 To get per syscall time statistics run with